looptailG/musescore-31edo-tuner/README.md

 ## Usage
-- If the score contains transposing instruments, ensure that the score is being displayed in concert pitch.
+- If the score contains transposing instruments, ensure that the score is being displayed at concert pitch.
 If it's not, the notes of transposing instruments will not be tuned correctly.
 - Launch the plugin:
   - Musescore3: Plugins -> Tuner -> 31Edo
   - Musescore4: Plugins -> Playback -> 31EDO Tuner